nichtverstehen/yafotki/readme.md

 * Replicates the album struture as directory structure.
 * Sets modification time to creation time according to Yandex.
 * Saves album and photo description along with the tags to `index.txt` files.
+* Handles photos with duplicate names gracefully (keeping all copies).
 * Single-threaded (i.e. takes a long time to download everything).

 ## Usage